pactus-project/pactus.org/docs/guide/learn-cryptography.md

 ## Hashing Algorithm

 The hashing algorithm used in Zarb is Blake2b.
-Blake2 is considered to be a very fast cryptographic hash function that is also used in the cryptocurrency Zcash.
+[Blake2](https://www.blake2.net/) is considered to be a very fast cryptographic hash function that is also used in the Zcash blockchain.

+For 160bits hashing, Zarb is using [Ripemd160](https://en.wikipedia.org/wiki/RIPEMD).

 Example: